5hubham11/TradingPlatform/README.md

+I have depoloyed this project on reder you can see----  https://tradingplatform-nulv.onrender.com

 # TradingPlatform - Zerodha Clone

 TradingPlatform is a full-stack stock trading application inspired by Zerodha, designed to simulate a modern online brokerage platform.
 The project consists of a public-facing landing website and a protected trading dashboard integrated through secure JWT-based authentication.